lexi-lambda/shattered-plans/README.md

 ## Running the game

-Running Shattered Plans requires [Java 17 or newer][download-java] and the latest version of the game JAR.
+Running Shattered Plans requires [Java 17 or newer][download-java] and [the latest version of the game JAR][download-shattered-plans].
 You can then run the game by running the following command:

 ```sh
 java -jar shattered-plans-0.0.5.jar --local-server